 The Special Fund follows the risk management framework and policies of the Bank.
 The Bank adopts a proactive and comprehensive approach to risk management that is instrumental to the Bank's financial viability and success in achieving its mandate.
-The ability to identify, mitigate and manage risk begins with the Bank's policies being established with a strong risk management culture.
-In addition to establishing appropriate risk parameters and a thorough project review and portfolio monitoring process, the risk management function provides an independent oversight of credit, market, liquidity, operational, and associated reputational risk in the Bank's activities, and ensure the integration of asset and liability management.
+The ability to identify, mitigate, and manage risk begins with the Bank's policies established with a strong risk culture.
+In addition to establishing appropriate risk parameters and a thorough and robust project review and monitoring process, the risk management function provides independent oversight of credit and other investment risk, market risk, liquidity risk, counterparty credit risk, model risk, operational risk, and compliance risk in the Bank's activities.
+It is also designed to manage asset and liability to minimize the volatility of equity value and to maintain sufficient liquidity.

-As the primary purpose of the Special Fund is to finance, on a grant basis, technical assistance for project preparation of members of the Bank that are classified as recipients of financing from the International Development Association, including Blend countries, rather than to generate a return on its assets, for the year ended December 31, 2017, the Special Fund was not exposed to most financial risks, with the exception of credit risk associated with the financial institutions with which it deposits its cash resources.
+The primary purpose of the Special Fund is to finance, on a grant basis, technical assistance for project preparation in members of the Bank that are classified as recipients of financing from the International Development Association and other members of the Bank with substantial development needs and capacity constraints, rather than to generate a return on its assets.
+Therefore, for the year ended Dec.
+31, 2019, the Special Fund is not exposed to significant financial risks, with the exception of credit risk associated with the financial institutions with which it deposits its cash resources.